MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFR88a2d1b64bcecd8-Information-Reporting-Foreign-Financial-Institutions/section-1.1471-0.md

 (v) Time and manner of filing.

+(vi) Extensions in filing.

-(vi) Record retention requirements.
+(vii) Record retention requirements.

-(7) Special reporting rules with respect to the 2013 through 2015 calendar years.
+(7) Special reporting rules with respect to the 2014 and 2015 calendar years.

 (i) In general.

 (ii) Participating FFIs that report under § 1.1471-4(d)(3).

-(A) Reporting with respect to the 2013 and 2014 calendar years.
+(A) Reporting with respect to the 2014 calendar year.

 (B) Reporting with respect to the 2015 calendar year.